stanfordnlp/dspy/faqs.md

 **DSPy vs. application development libraries like LangChain, LlamaIndex** LangChain and LlamaIndex target high-level application development; they offer _batteries-included_, pre-built application modules that plug in with your data or configuration.
 If you'd be happy to use a generic, off-the-shelf prompt for question answering over PDFs or standard text-to-SQL, you will find a rich ecosystem in these libraries. **DSPy** doesn't internally contain hand-crafted prompts that target specific applications.
 Instead, **DSPy** introduces a small set of much more powerful and general-purpose modules _that can learn to prompt (or finetune) your LM within your pipeline on your data_. when you change your data, make tweaks to your program's control flow, or change your target LM, the **DSPy compiler** can map your program into a new set of prompts (or finetunes) that are optimized specifically for this pipeline.
 Because of this, you may find that **DSPy** obtains the highest quality for your task, with the least effort, provided you're willing to implement (or extend) your own short program.
 In short, **DSPy** is for when you need a lightweight but automatically-optimizing programming model — not a library of predefined prompts and integrations.
 If you're familiar with neural networks: This is like the difference between PyTorch (i.e., representing **DSPy**) and HuggingFace Transformers (i.e., representing the higher-level libraries).

 **DSPy vs. generation control libraries like Guidance, LMQL, RELM, Outlines** These are all exciting new libraries for controlling the individual completions of LMs, e.g., if you want to enforce JSON output schema or constrain sampling to a particular regular expression.
 This is very useful in many settings, but it's generally focused on low-level, structured control of a single LM call.
 It doesn't help ensure the JSON (or structured output) you get is going to be correct or useful for your task.
-In contrast, **DSPy** automatically optimizes the prompts in your programs to align them with various task needs, which may also include producing valid structured ouputs.
+In contrast, **DSPy** automatically optimizes the prompts in your programs to align them with various task needs, which may also include producing valid structured outputs.
 That said, we are considering allowing **Signatures** in **DSPy** to express regex-like constraints that are implemented by these libraries.

 ## Basic Usage